ashishthomas/git/README.md

 <p> This is a test project for git. </p>

 <strong> This is the application test for the git project.
-It is for which try the projeccts to manage git commands of the code in readme.md file. </strong>
+It is for which try the projects to manage git commands of the code in readme.md file. </strong>

 ![image of a proejct](/git-logo-image.png)